Federal Return of Title IV Funds Policy

 Non-passing grades for financial aid purposes are: Withdrawn courses, Failed courses, courses with Incomplete grades, NP grades, IP grades and courses with No grades.

 For example: if a student attempts three courses, withdraws from one course with a “W” and earns “Fs” for the other two courses, or if student earns all “Fs”, the Student Financial Services Office must assume that the student withdrew from school.
-The Student Financial Services Office is required to re-calculate their eligibility and remove some of the financial aid funds that were disbursed on their student account.
+The Student Financial Services Office is required to re- calculate their eligibility and remove some of the financial aid funds that were disbursed on their student account.
 In most cases, students will end up owing South Texas College hundreds of dollars.

 At South Texas College, the withdrawal date for students who do not earn at least on passing grade is the 50 percent point of the period, if a last date of attendance was not provided by any of the instructors.
 If a last date of attendance was provided by at least one instructor, we will use the latest date of attendance to calculate the days completed and divide that, by the total days in the payment period.
 The result will be the Earned Percentage that we will use to recalculate eligibility, (please see examples below).

 For students in this situation, the only relief available is related to the date when they stopped attending school classes.
-If the student participated in a verifiable, academically-related activity past the 60 percent point of the semester (check with the Student Financial Services Office for dates) and proof of this can be collected from the
+If the student participated in a verifiable, academically-related activity past the 60 percent point of the semester (check with the Student Financial Services Office for dates) and proof of this can be collected from the school, then the student would have earned 100 percent of the funds that student was scheduled to receive.

-The U. S. Department of Education has defined acceptable academically-related activities as class attendance, examinations or quizzes, tutorials, computer-assisted instruction, academic conferences, completing an academic assignment, paper, or project, or attending a school-assigned study group.
-Students may not provide
+The U. S. Department of Education has defined acceptable academically- related activities as class attendance, examinations or quizzes, tutorials, computer-assisted instruction, academic conferences, completing an academic assignment, paper, or project, or attending a school-assigned study group.
+Students may not provide documentation of these activities; documentation must come from the instructor.

 Online Classes (Distance Education/Distance Learning)